Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 DDNS is helpful when you set up your own VPN server at home because it will save you from having to re-configure the VPN each time your public IP address changes.

-To find out how to set up DDNS on your router, look for instructions on your router provider’s website.
+To find out how to set up DDNS on your router, look for instructions on your router manufacturer’s website.

 Now let’s look at the four ways you can set up your own VPN server at home: